greenboxal/doggohub/doc/administration/integration/terminal.md

 As web terminals use WebSockets, every HTTP/HTTPS reverse proxy in front of Workhorse needs to be configured to pass the `Connection` and `Upgrade` headers through to the next one in the chain.
-If you installed Gitlab using Omnibus, or from source, starting with GitLab 8.15, this should be done by the default configuration, so there's no need for you to do anything.
+If you installed Gitlab using Omnibus, or from source, starting with DoggoHub 8.15, this should be done by the default configuration, so there's no need for you to do anything.

-However, if you run a [load balancer](../high_availability/load_balancer.md) in front of GitLab, you may need to make some changes to your configuration.
+However, if you run a [load balancer](../high_availability/load_balancer.md) in front of DoggoHub, you may need to make some changes to your configuration.
 These guides document the necessary steps for a selection of popular reverse proxies:

 * [Apache](https://httpd.apache.org/docs/2.4/mod/mod_proxy_wstunnel.html)